Skip to content

 Does Valencia College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Valencia College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.14%, among the highest in the country.
-Access is a real strength here: roughly 15.7% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Valencia College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.14%, among the highest in the country.
+Access is a real strength here.
+Roughly 15.7% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 13.6% go on to reach the top of the income ladder.
-The median family income of students sits near $62,000, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $62,000, a snapshot of the campus's socioeconomic mix.

 2.14%